Senator Alsobrooks gets firsthand look at Walter Reed’s advanced care

 |0

-This work, Senator Alsobrooks gets firsthand look at Walter Reed’s advanced care [Image 2 of 2], by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Senator Alsobrooks gets firsthand look at Walter Reed’s advanced care, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.